rectorphp/rector/README.md

 ## Open-Source First

 Rector **instantly upgrades and instantly refactors the PHP code of your application**.
-It keeps up to date with the latest PHP changes, and supports many open-source projects:
+It supports all modern versions of PHP and many open-source projects:

 <br>